wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-scheduled-integration.md

     | **At**               | `08:00`                                               |

     !!! tip
-         - When you develop a scheduled integration, you can define a schedule depending on your requirement.
+         - When you develop a scheduled task, you can define a schedule depending on your requirement.
 If you want to test and verify the integration immediately, you can schedule the deployment to run in just a few minutes after you create it.
 However, to avoid unnecessary expenses, make sure you reschedule or stop the deployment once you test and verify.

 6. Click **Deploy**.
-This deploys the scheduled integration to the development environment and indicates the **Scheduled Status** as **Active** in the **Development** card.
+This deploys the scheduled task to the development environment and indicates the **Scheduled Status** as **Active** in the **Development** card.

    You can test the integration when it runs at the scheduled time.